LucasKopp3/Hello-World/README.md

 ## Files Used
 - **README.md** – Contains the project description and documentation written in Markdown.

-No external data files or program files were used for this project.
+No external data or program files were used for this project.

 ---